PVP COMPUTER HARDWARE TECHNIQUES

 Webcams are popular, relatively low cost devices which can provide live video and audio streams via personal computers, and can be used with many software clients for both video calls and videoconferencing.[29]

-videoconference system is generally higher cost than a videophone and deploys greater capabilities.
+A videoconference system is generally higher cost than a videophone and deploys greater capabilities.
 A videoconference (also known as a videoteleconference) allows two or more locations to communicate via live, simultaneous two-way video and audio transmissions.
 This is often accomplished by the use of a multipoint control unit (a centralized distribution and call management system) or by a similar non-centralized multipoint capability embedded in each videoconferencing unit.
 Again, technology improvements have circumvented traditional definitions by allowing multiple party videoconferencing via web-based applications.[30][31]
 A separate webpage article is devoted to videoconferencing.

-telepresence system is a high-end videoconferencing system and service usually employed by enterprise-level corporate offices.
+A telepresence system is a high-end videoconferencing system and service usually employed by enterprise-level corporate offices.
 Telepresence conference rooms use state-of-the art room designs, video cameras, displays, sound-systems and processors, coupled with high-to-very-high capacity bandwidth transmissions.

 Typical use of the various technologies described above include calling or conferencing on a one-on-one, one-to-many or many-to-many basis for personal, business, educational, deaf Video Relay Service and tele-medical, diagnostic and rehabilitative use or services.
 New services utilizing videocalling and videoconferencing, such as teachers and psychologists conducting online sessions,[32] personal videocalls to inmates incarcerated in penitentiaries, and videoconferencing to resolve airline engineering issues at maintenance facilities, are being created or evolving on an on-going basis.